web stats

 Back then, he also acquired $1 billion in junk bonds, along with his partner Peter May and turned Triangle Industries into a Fortune 100 company.
 Triangle Industries is a packaging company and Peltz and May were able to turn its fate around and transform it into one of the world’s top packaging companies.

 However, Triangle Industries was just the beginning of his many successes.
 The company was later sold to the French company Pechiney after acquiring many companies, amongst which the two most noteworthy are National Can and American Can.
-As a result of these mergers, shareholders recorded massive returns of up to 800 percent.
+As a result of these mergers, shareholders recorded massive returns of up to 800%.

 Subsequently, two companies were formed that derived their name from his first successful acquisition and sale.
 The companies, Triarc and Trian are co owned by Peter May and Nelson Peltz, and act as holding companies for the companies they acquire and transform.